The Pigeon Detectives: Wait for Me

 The Pigeon Detectives are signed to the independent label Dance To The Radio with whom their first album, Wait for Me, was released on CD, 12" heavyweight vinyl and digital download on 28 May 2007.
 The album, recorded in autumn 2006, was produced by Will Jackson and was recorded in the band's home town of Leeds.

 An early version of the album was leaked to underground music download sites on the internet on 11 April 2007.
 The album entered the UK Top 40 chart at number 3, achieving Gold status soon after release.

+The album track "I'm Not Sorry" featured in the blockbuster video game Burnout Paradise.

-On 14 August 2007, the band appeared on the Jo Whiley show and performed their current single "Take Her Back" and a cover of Avril Lavigne's "Girlfriend" in the Live Lounge.
+On 14 August 2007, the band appeared on the Jo Whiley show and performed their then-current single "Take Her Back" and a cover of Avril Lavigne's "Girlfriend" in the Live Lounge.

 In July 2007, the band played at Oxegen, an Irish festival in County Kildare, and again in July 2008.
 In August 2007, the band played Club NME supported by The Scare and The Stolen, followed by a September performance at Jersey Live, a weekend event held in Jersey, one of the Channel Islands, which included The Fratellis and Kasabian.

 In September 2007 it was announced that the Pigeon Detectives had been nominated for Best New Act at the Q Awards, but they lost out to The Enemy.

 The band supported Kaiser Chiefs on three of their November/December 2007 UK tour dates, including 1 December at the Manchester Evening News Arena and 15 December at Earls Court in London.

-A cover of the Huey Lewis and the News track "The Power of Love" appears on the Radio 1 Established 1967 compilation CD.
+A cover of the Huey Lewis and the News track "The Power of Love" by the band appears on the Radio 1: Established 1967 compilation album.

 The band finished promoting Wait For Me and began promoting their second album, Emergency, in May 2008 with two consecutive gigs at Millennium Square in Leeds, playing to 15,000 fans over the two nights.

 Emergency

 In January 2008, the Pigeon Detectives recorded their second album, titled Emergency, with producer Stephen Street in Monnow Valley Studios in Monmouth, Wales.
 The album was released on 26 May 2008, entering the UK album charts at number 5.
-The lead single, "This Is an Emergency", peaked at number 14, their second-highest charting single.
+The lead single, "This Is an Emergency", peaked at number 14, their second-highest-charting single.
 Shortly before the album's release, the Pigeon Detectives played their biggest ever shows at Leeds Millennium Square playing to over 15,000 people in two sold-out shows.

 In June 2008 the Pigeon Detectives had their show at the Brighton Dome filmed and later broadcast on Channelbee.

 After a busy summer of festival gigs, including appearances at Glastonbury, T in the Park and the V Festival, the band released the second single from Emergency, "Everybody Wants Me".

 The band finished the Emergency promotion by playing a sold-out UK and Ireland tour and a special show at Alexandra Palace in London to 8,000 fans.